Are Cremation Services popular?

 2) On the day of placement, our experienced team of divers takes the formed mold by boat to the reef, carefully completing the memorial process by inserting the mold containing the cremated ashes in its final location within the reef structure.
 This can be done with or without the family's participation.

 3) When the mold is hardened, a bronze plaque with the name and life dates is fixed to the outside.

 Your kindness and sympathy are more deeply appreciated than any words of thanks can ever express.

 Request a Free Direct Cremation Answer Book

-All your cremation planning questions are answered in this handy guide with helpful planning forms.
+All your cremation planning questions are answered in this handy.